 PRODUCTS & INNOVATION

-Nearly a decade after a heart scare, Kato Pomer is living the life she wants thanks to MitraClip.
+For nearly a decade after a heart scare, Kato Pomer lived the life she wanted, thanks to MitraClip.

 Nov 17 2017